 A. The animus domini, i.e., the intention to hold the goods; and

 B. The corpus possessionis, i.e., the physical control of such goods.

-Thus, according to Savigny the permanent loss of one element or the other brought possession to an end.
+Thus, according to Savigny, the permanent loss of one element or the other brought possession to an end.
 Savigny further observed that the essence of possession is to be found in the physical power of exclusion.
 He says that the corpus possession may be of two kinds, one related to the commencement of possession and the other relates to the retention of the possession.

 Savigny has used the expression of physical power to exclude others without adding any qualification to it.
 He did not mention the fact that the exclusion is subject to one exception, i.e., that possessor cannot exclude a person who has a better title over the use of that particular material object.

-Salmond divides possession into incorporeal and corporeal and define corporeal possession as ‘the continuing exercise of a claim to the exclusion of others.
-Again, he says — Possession is a de facto relation between a person and thing.
+Salmond divides possession into incorporeal and corporeal and defines corporeal possession as ‘the continuing exercise of a claim to the exclusion of others.
+Again, he says — Possession is a de facto relation between a person and a thing.
 It is not right.
 Thus, for Salmond corporeal possession is a title of right but it is not a right itself.

-Markby has criticised Salmond’s definition and said that the Law treats possession not merely is a physical condition but also as a right.
+Markby has criticised Salmond’s definition and said that the Law treats possession not merely as a physical condition but also as a right.
 He adds that the possession confers on the possessor all the rights of the owner except as against the owner and prior processor.

-Elements of possession:-
+Elements of Possession in Jurisprudence:-

 There are two elements of possession:-